 However, there are several barriers hindering Montana’s photonics industry and preventing its existing companies from reaching their full potential.
-These barriers to growth range from lack of access to capital for the next generation of photonics researchers and entrepreneurs to the lack of technical training for business development.
+These barriers to growth range from lack of access to capital for the next generation of photonics researchers and entrepreneurs, to the lack of technical training for business development.
 Montana must address these roadblocks in order to become a competitive hub for photonics.

-To take full advantage of these opportunities, state leaders can pursue strategies to create a strong foundation for industry growth and to help Montana businesses grow, innovate, and outcompete regional, national, and global competitors.
+To take full advantage of these opportunities, state leaders can pursue strategies to create a strong foundation for industry growth and help Montana businesses grow, innovate, and outcompete regional, national, and global competitors.
 With forward-thinking policies, Montana’s photonics industry can support over 6,300 direct, indirect, and induced jobs annually through 2030.
 These jobs will spark local job growth and economic development as employees spend their earnings in the local economy.

-Summary of Recommendations
+Summary of Policy Recommendations